aanandshekharroy/Machine-learning/README.md

 In this course, I explored regularized linear regression models for the task of prediction and feature selection.
 We handled very large sets of features and select between models of various complexity.
 We also analyzed the impact of aspects of data -- such as outliers -- on your selected models and predictions.
 To fit these models, I implemented optimization algorithms that scale to large datasets.

 Work done
--Compare and contrast bias and variance when modeling data.
+*Compare and contrast bias and variance when modeling data.
--Estimate model parameters using optimization algorithms.
+*Estimate model parameters using optimization algorithms.
--Tune parameters with cross validation.
+Tune parameters with cross validation.
 -Analyze the performance of the model.
 -Describe the notion of sparsity and how LASSO leads to sparse solutions.
 -Deploy methods to select between models.